AriaZiyanYang/Ziyan-Yang/README.md

 # Ziyan-Yang
-Computer Science at USC Viterbi
+🥰 Master of Computer Science at USC🥰